-While the growth of hedge funds underscores how financial market activities have expanded beyond the major commercial and investment banks, the financial sector events following 9/11 emphasize the reliance of the financial sector on certain core elements of
+While the growth of hedge funds underscores how financial market activities have expanded beyond the major commercial and investment banks, the financial sector events following 9/11 emphasize the reliance of the financial sector on certain core elements of infrastructure and on a relatively small number of organizations.
+Two related aspects of the post-9/11 period merit discussion in this regard.

-First, the terrorist attacks of that day did widespread damage to both property and communications systems in lower Manhattan.
-Because many of the largest commercial banks had operating facilities in this area (or had electronic communications routed through hubs in the area), they were unable to make payments as they normally would-that is, they could not send wire instructions to the Federal Reserve's Fedwire system.
+First, the terrorist attacks of that day did widespread damage to both property and communications systems in Lower Manhattan.5 Because many of the largest commercial banks had operating facilities in this area (or had electronic communications routed through hubs in the area), they were unable to make payments as they normally would.
 Since most large banks normally both send and receive a large volume of Fedwire payments every day, relying heavily on incoming payments for the liquidity to make their own payments, the normal coordination of payments broke down and liquidity shortages developed at many banks.